ThiagoBorgesLima/House_Rocket/README.md

 Again, following what was defined in “Procedure”, a report was made available that informs whether the property should be renewed if the percentage of its profit is 10%.

+**1 - Total investment price for the purchase:**

+ - The sum of the sums of house prices for purchase is $3490407741.0.

+**2 - Sum of houses by condition and total sum of renovation cost:**

+- Sum of house prices with bad conditions $42237511.0, and sum of cost to renovate $8451462

+- Sum of house prices with good conditions $223056167.0

+- Sum of house prices with regular conditions $3225314563.0, and sum of cost to renovate $375863411.56.

+**3 - Sales Result:**

+- *Houses with bad conditions will have 10% added at the end for sale.*

+- *Houses with regular conditions will have 15% added at the end of the sale.*

+- *Houses with good conditions will have 20% added at the end for sale.*

+<b>- Profit from sales of 10902 homes is $582.541.205,2.</b>

 # Conclusion